-Inventory Mistake #1: Making Decisions That Aren’t Data-Driven
+Common Mistake #1: Making Decisions That Are Not Data-Driven

-One of the biggest inventory mistakes that distributors make is choosing inventory based on factors other than empirical data, such as hype, novelty, or even personal bias.
+One of the biggest mistakes made by distributors in inventory management is choosing inventory based on factors other than empirical data, such as hype, novelty, or even personal bias.
 Imagine, for instance, that you were a distributor of pet products.
 Because your dog loves one particular brand of rubber chew toys, you decide to purchase and commit a thousand cases of these toys to inventory.
 Did you ever consider that your dog’s chew toy preference might be an anomaly?
 Unbeknownst to you, most canines rip through these toys in a matter of minutes, making them an unpopular choice among most other pet owners.
-In this instance, you’d have a warehouse full of rubber chew toys that none of your retailers wanted, all because the decision was made based on personal observation rather than historical or empirical data.
-It’s no surprise that the best way to inform your inventory purchase decisions, and once you decide what to stock, you need powerful purchasing management software that allows you to evaluate your purchasing decision in real-time.
+In this example, you’d have a warehouse full of rubber chew toys that none of your retailers wanted, all because the decision was made based on personal observation rather than historical or empirical data.
+To avoid these kinds of situations you need to thoroughly research your inventory purchase decisions, and once you decide what to stock, you need powerful purchasing management software that allows you to evaluate your purchasing decision in real-time.
 Starting with a trial purchase, then analyzing actual data and forecasting demand will let you avoid the fate of the pet products distributor.
 Then once you know which products will sell, ensure you stock the right quantities of the right products, avoid stockouts, and eliminate dead or slow-moving products from your inventory.

-That’s not to say that you should avoid trusting your instincts about bringing in new inventory.
-But, if you are considering broadening your product line, don’t purchase and stock a large quantity of a new item just because a vendor is offering you a deep discount.
+That is not to say that you should avoid trusting your instincts about bringing in new inventory.
+But, if you are considering broadening your product line, do not purchase and stock a large quantity of a new item just because a vendor is offering you a deep discount.
 Purchase, promote, test, evaluate.
 Try A/B testing your new product with different discounts or different messaging to your own customers.
 Then, and only then — once you have enough data — should you stock the item.
-Inventory holding costs are one of a distributors’ largest expenses, and should constantly be minimized.
+Inventory holding costs are one of a distributors’ largest expenses and should constantly be minimized.

-Along with choosing the right inventory, distributors must properly track and manage the inventory they carry.
+Along with choosing the right products to stock, distributors must properly track and manage the inventory they carry.
 There was a time when distributors had to manually print out pick tickets and use these to manage fulfillment.
 With paper-based processes mistakes happen: the wrong products are picked, and shipped, and picking, packing and shipping processes are very inefficient.
 Also, as economies of scale dictate larger warehouses, these inefficient manual processes become increasingly disruptive to your core focus on selling, wasteful of resources, and nearly impossible to accomplish with any degree of accuracy.
-Wouldn’t the amount of time, energy, money, and people hours you put into manual tracking be better spent focused on business growth elsewhere?
-All you have to do is update to modern software that can automate your ordering and replenishment processes and allow you to streamline all your operations, including order processing, stock level checks, and inventory tracking.
-Furthermore, state-of-the-art cloud-based systems allow employees to access the software from anywhere, even if they’re on the road, and these systems are easy to learn.
+Wouldn’t the amount of time, energy, money, and people hours you put into manual processes be better spent focused on business growth elsewhere?
+You need modern warehouse management software for wholesale distributors that can automate your ordering and replenishment processes and allow you to streamline order processing, stock level checks, and inventory tracking and replenishment.

-If locating items quickly in your physical warehouse is difficult or time-consuming, then it doesn’t matter how incredible your inventory is or how great your management software is.
-A disorganized warehouse could be the downfall of an otherwise successful distribution operation because so much time and labor will be wasted trying to find products.
+If locating items quickly in your warehouse is difficult or time-consuming, then it doesn’t matter how incredible your products are or how great your inventory management software is.
+A disorganized warehouse can have many problems: wasted time and labor trying to find products.
 A, B, and C, and inventory mistakes where products have multiple locations and you’re tracking inventory by location.
 Just as you should order inventory based on data and analysis, so too, should you organize your warehouse based on it.
-For instance, if you move product B on a daily basis and in large quantities, then the best place to position that product in your warehouse is somewhere close to the shipping area that’s easily accessible for order pickers and inventory checkers alike.
+For instance, if you move product B on a daily basis and in large quantities, then the best place to position that product in your warehouse is somewhere close to the shipping area that’s easily accessible for order pickers, inventory put-away staff and inventory checkers alike.
 You can also create multiple locations for product B one for bulk quantities and one which you pick from, and track inventory by location.
 This type of practical approach to organization within a warehouse is known as inventory slotting, and it will make your business more efficient by increasing picking rates, improving the use of space, reducing the distance employees must travel, lowering order processing times, and improving both customer and employee satisfaction.
 Once you optimize your locations, the best warehouse management software for distributors will let you create picking routes that improve efficiency.

-Organizing within the warehouse is similar to slotting, but it’s a more comprehensive way of looking at the warehouse as an organic and dynamic creature.
+Organizing within the warehouse is similar to slotting, but it’s a more comprehensive way of looking at the warehouse as an organic and dynamic system.
 Whereas slotting—which is all about strategy—can make your operation more efficient, the proper layout and organization can improve overall flow within the workplace, and thereby increase both productivity and workplace safety.
 For instance, having a designated and separate space for each SKU can reduce the amount of time it takes employees to locate items within the warehouse.
 Similarly, having proper signage that directs employees to different areas is also a way to improve organization and keep traffic moving steadily through the warehouse.
 Having software that supports inventory by location allows you to drill down to the specific aisle, row, and bin locations.
 Also organizing your cold storage or refrigerated products so they can be picked last in a pick cycle will help cut down on spoilage.
 Finally, having a place for all things and keeping the space clean will reduce clutter, and this can reduce hazards in the workplace and cut the number of accidents that occur.